matthamil/reactvr-talk/README.md

-# :lightning: A Brief Talk on React VR
+# A Brief Talk on React VR

 ## Highlights